FabFi: Afghanistan

 Jalalabad has 45 remote FabFi nodes, with the longest link spanning 6 km.
-The total data throughput is 11.5Mbit/s.
+The total data throughput is 11.5 Mbit/s.
 The system is extensible by anyone without getting central permission, simply by adding a node and pointing it in the right direction.

 The materials needed to make an endpoint link are $60US, and are available locally.
 An endpoint node that provides 360-degree coverage of the area near it might use more hardware and cost closer to $150US.

 Additional sites in Afghanistan are being considered.

 Kenya

 Kenya has 50 remote FabFi nodes deployed across three sites.
 The longest link among them is 3.5 km.
-The data throughput across roughly 2.5 km, with up to 6 hops, exceeds 30Mbit/s.
+The data throughput across roughly 2.5 km, with up to 6 hops, exceeds 30 Mbit/s.

 This system is designed to get Wi-Fi directly to people's homes, and manages users and billing - a feature not yet rolled back into the global codebase or that used in Afghanistan.